-This easy no bake berry cheesecake fluff recipe combines fresh fruit, cheesecake filling, and angel food cake in one delicious dessert salad!
-Whip it together in under five minutes for one delicious summery treat!
+This easy red white and blueberry cheesecake salad combines the freshest berries, rich cheesecake filling, and angel food cake in one delicious dessert salad!
+Whip it together in under five minutes for one delicious summer time treat!

 I love a good dessert salad, you know the ones – the ones that probably shouldn’t actually be called a salad at all.

-This berry cheesecake fluff is one of those.
+This berry cheesecake salad recipe is one of those.
 It’s a bunch of delicious things mixed all together into one creamy, fluffy, dessert salad.

-Similar to my strawberry fluff salad, this one is great to serve as a side dish, as a stand alone dessert, or even as a topping for something like strawberry shortcake.
+Similar to my strawberry fluff salad, this one is great to serve as the perfect side dish, as a stand-alone dessert, or even as a topping for something like strawberry shortcake.
 It’s the perfect option for a sweet tooth like me who also wants a little healthy fruit in the mix!

 With just six ingredients, it’s simple to make and so yummy.
-Plus, with it’s red, white, and blue colors – it’s perfect for Memorial Day, a 4th of July party, or really any backyard bbq!
+It is also great for hot summer days, with its light and refreshing flavors.
+Plus, with its red, white, and blue colors – it’s the perfect patriotic dessert for Memorial Day, Labor Day, a Fourth of July party, or really any summer bbq!
 It’s one of my favorite easy patriotic desserts ever!

 Why You’ll Love This Recipe